acejump/AceJump/README.md

 ## Building

-To build AceJump from the source, clone this repository and run `./gradlew buildPlugin`.
+To build AceJump, first clone run the Gradle task `buildPlugin`:

+* `git clone https://github.com/johnlindquist/AceJump && cd AceJump`
+* `./gradlew buildPlugin`

+The build artifact will be located in `build/distributions/`.

 ## Contributing

+AceJump is supported by community members like you.
+PRs are highly welcome!

-To start an instance of IntelliJ IDEA with AceJump installed, run ` ./gradlew runIdea`.
+To start IntelliJ IDEA CE with AceJump installed, run `./gradlew runIdea`.

+AceJump is written in the [Kotlin](https://kotlinlang.org/) language.

+For documentation plugin development, see the [IntelliJ Platform SDK](www.jetbrains.org/intellij/sdk/docs/).

 ## History